matthias-reis/carda-gatsby/content/articles/2020/07/toundra.md

 ---
 date: 2020-07-23T09:19:37.594Z
-slug: /2020/07/toundra-interview-en
+slug: toundra-interview-en
 typeName: Interview
 title: Toundra
 subTitle: '"Music Is About Freedom"'
 seoTitle: Interview with Toundra – "Music Is About Freedom"
 description: The Spanish post-rock band Toundra has set a German silent movie classic to music with their new album "Das Cabinet des Dr. Caligari".
 This made me curious, so I asked guitarist Esteban for an Interview.
 image: /img/2020_07_toundra__l.jpeg
 copyrigt: Toundra
 ogImage: /img/2020_07_toundra-fb.png__l.jpg